franciscop/superdom/readme.md

 # superdom.js

-Better and simpler ES6 DOM manipulation

-> Not compatible with Internet Explorer and older Safari http://caniuse.com/#feat=proxy

 You have `dom`.
 It has all the DOM virtually within it.
-Take that power:
+Use that power:

 ```js
 // Fetch all of the links from the page